lastmile-ai/lastmile-docs/website/docs/alberta.md

 # AlBERTa

-A 400M parameter state-of-the-art, encoder based model for calcuating the factual consistency of the generated answer against the provided context.
+A 400M parameter state-of-the-art, encoder based model designed for evaluating.
+This models works well without few-shot prompting or fine-tuning.
+However, for further performance improvements, the AlBERTa fleet of models are available for fine-tuning.

 ### Model Description